• Skip to primary navigation

 You can prepare this delicious, juicy, flavorful smoked pork tenderloin on the electric smoker with basic ingredients you can find at any grocery store.

-• Smoked pork tenderloin rub.
-I used homemade spice rub.
-It is fantastic on chicken and pork.
+- Smoked pork tenderloin rub.
+You can use Homemade Chicken Rub; which is fantastic on chicken and pork.
 It contains brown sugar, paprika, garlic powder, onion powder, roasted garlic and peppers seasoning, chili powder, seasoning salt, and black pepper.
-I also made a dry rub for pork that goes fantastic on pork tenderloin.
+You can also use my Pork Dry Rub For Smoker which goes fantastic on pork tenderloin.
 You can also use your favorite dry spice rub instead.

 How to cook smoked pork tenderloin on pellet grill